Last Updated on December 23, 2022 by John Power

 11. Marshmallow Plant (Althea officinialis)

-The name marshmallow that this perennial looks like hibiscus get is not delivered from food that we all know.
-The term marshmallow is from the natural habitat of this plant, which are salty and brackish marshes near the sea and grassy banks.
+The name marshmallow that this perennial looks like hibiscus gets is not delivered from food that we all know.
+The term marshmallow is from the natural habitat of this plant, which is salty and brackish marshes near the sea and grassy banks.

 They grow around 1.2 meters tall and 0.8 meters wide.
 Blooming time is from July to September.
-Same to portia tree, marshmallow plant is also bisexual or hermaphrodite.
+Similar to the portia tree, the marshmallow plant is also bisexual or hermaphrodite.
 The flowers are white with a dark green center, 5-petaled, and have dark purplish pink pistils.

 12. Chaparral Bush Mallow (Malacothamnus fasciculatus)